boscojacinto/Restaurant-FL/README.md

 ![Using the Status-IM app](./Bot_Model_01.png)

-##For the training of the Restaurant predicition ,odel the following were our requirements
+## For the training of the Restaurant predicition, model the following were our requirements
 ---
 1. Since the customer and restaurant insights do not leave the restaurant PoS system, hence the model needs to train locally.